ssc-spc-ccoe-cei/aws-guardrails-cac-solution/doc/RESOURCE_POLICY_FIX.md

-A new nested template replaces the single inline `AWS::Config::OrganizationConformancePack` in `main.yaml`. **The logical name `ConformancePack` is preserved** so the existing `AuditAccountAuditManager DependsOn: ConformancePack` reference still resolves.
+A new nested template replaces the single inline `AWS::Config::OrganizationConformancePack` in `main.yaml`. **The logical name `ConformancePack` is preserved** so the existing `EvidenceCollectionComponents DependsOn: ConformancePack` reference still resolves.

 Why a nested stack: the per-partition account lists arrive from the partitioner as `!GetAtt` values, which cannot be used in parent-stack `Conditions`.
 Passing them